 The latest version released to the update ring is higher than what's installed on the computer.
-If the installed version is too old to be updated to the current version, the sync client will first be updated to the minimum version within the ring.
+If the installed version is too old to be updated to the current version, the sync app will first be updated to the minimum version within the ring.

 The update is available to the computer based on the rollout percentage we set within the ring.